Ouwen/hikari/frontend/README.md

 When creating a new view be sure to make an e2e test of the page.
 This will run a chrome browser for an end-to-end test.

 ## Docker
-If you would like to dev without the need of installing deps, install docker and start the `./run.sh` script.
+If you would like to dev without the need of installing deps, install docker and start the bash script `bash run.sh $MY_FRONTEND_DIRECTORY`.
 (TODO) Currently grunt test and grunt build do not work in the docker version see github issues for more details.